nixworks/public/news/2017/08/19/README.md

 ##### Political appointments by Donald Trump
 ### [Pastor A.R.
 Bernard becomes the first religious leader to resign from the president's evangelical advisory board. ](/news/2017/08/19/pastor-a-r-bernard-becomes-the-first-religious-leader-to-resign-from-the-president-s-evangelical-advisory-board.md)
-_Context: U.S. President, Political appointments by Donald Trump, A.R.
-Bernard_
+_Context: A.R.
+Bernard, U.S. President, Political appointments by Donald Trump_

 ##### 2017-18 Togolese protests
 ### [Two people are killed and 13 wounded during an anti-government protests in Togo. ](/news/2017/08/19/two-people-are-killed-and-13-wounded-during-an-anti-government-protests-in-togo.md)